communitiesuk/funding-service-design-performance-tests/README.md

 # funding-service-design-performance-tests
 Performance Tests for the funding service design platform

-NOTE: Running the test with python -m locust will no longer work as the data stores are not exposed in AWS.
+NOTE: Running the test locally with python -m locust will no longer work as the data stores are not exposed in AWS.
 You will need to follow the steps for running the tests via AWS Copilot.

 ## Prerequisites
 - locust